BDC Hamburger Icon

 16. Professional organizer

 People looking to declutter often turn to professional organizers for help.
-Customers pay around $30 to $130 per hour, depending on the project and your level of expertise.
+Customers pay between $30 and $250 per hour, depending on the project and your level of expertise.
+Rates tend to be higher in major cities and for specialized services like hoarding cleanup or business organization.
 The overhead costs to become a professional organizer are very little at first: You just have to invest in training and education, design a website, and land your initial customers.
 After a few successful gigs, word-of-mouth should kick in, growing your clientele.

 17. Translator